tuanpm3/maximum-weighted-bipartite-matching-with-limitation-of-pairs/README.md

 #### Dependencies
 This C++ program use permutation algorithm combine together with hungarian algorithm.
-I use implementation of hungarian algorithm from https://github.com/mcximing/hungarian-algorithm-cpp.git but with some modification.
+I use implementation of hungarian algorithm from https://github.com/mcximing/hungarian-algorithm-cpp.git but with some modifications.

 #### Hungarian algorithm
 https://en.wikipedia.org/wiki/Hungarian_algorithm